xt10101/SG-Notes/Week2_AWS_Notes copy.md

 >>* Google Cloud Platform

 >**Which Cloud Provider is best?
 What are the big three known for?**
->>* AWS - Starts ups, Range, Scalabiltiyu amd reliability more documentation (been around linger)
+>>* AWS - Starts ups, Range, Scalabiltiyu amd reliability more documentation (been around longer)
->>* Azure - Buiness  Syngery, Already using Microsoft services, hybrid cloud slutions.\
+>>* Azure - Buiness  Syngery, Already using Microsoft services, hybrid cloud solutions.\
 >>* GCP - AI/ML Work laods, best in class data analytics, kubernetes (invented), most popular container orchestration systems,

 >**What sorts of thing do you usually pay for when using the cloud?**